Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:08:40 - Glauber Costa

 Yeah, exactly right.
 And that's the best way to frame it.
 It used to be the case, like when we sold Scylla.
 And I mean, I'm an engineer by trade.
-Again, as I said, I spent a lot of time, 20 years essentially, doing heavy low-level coding.
-But I took a liking as well to go do business.
+As I said, I spent 20 years essentially doing heavy low-level coding.
+But I took a liking as well to going and doing business.
 And at Scylla, when we started gaining customers, I wanted to be close to those customers and help them in any way I could.
 So I helped the marketing team.
-Obviously, needless to say, the CEO loved me because I was always involved with marketing, with sales, with support, and etcetera, coming from this deep engineering background.
+Needless to say, the CEO loved me because I was always involved with marketing, with sales, with support, and etcetera, coming from this deep engineering background.
 I wrote large parts of the database, so I knew I was in a position to help those folks.
 And every time we sold into a deal, again, the profile of the person involved in that decision was very similar.
-It was no longer a DBA already, it was more like a DevOps persona or infrastructure persona, but it wouldn't be you as a frontend or application developer.
+It was no longer really a DBA; it was more like a DevOps persona or infrastructure persona, but it wouldn't be you as a frontend or application developer.
 What we started to notice is that with platforms like Cloudflare becoming dominant, you have now an application developer.

 00:09:43 - Glauber Costa

-They say, hey, I don't need to manage my whole backend anymore.
-I can just start firing those functions, which is great.
+They say, "Hey, I don't need to manage my whole backend anymore.
+I can just start firing those functions," which is great.
 But then the next step is that this person now is so much closer to the database decision that they might as well start making the database decisions.
-And we're seeing this more and more.
-Those persons, they're application developers making some of the database decisions, not all.
-On top of that, Cloudflare has a very.
+And we're seeing this more and more: those people are application developers making some of the database decisions, not all.
+On top of that, Cloudflare has this edge story.
 And obviously there are other players, but we do consider Cloudflare to be the main player here.
-They have this edge story of like you're moving this data everywhere, not the data, but your compute is going everywhere.
+They have this edge story where your compute is going everywhere.

 00:10:22 - Anthony Campolo